 If you are worried that your pet has ingested anything poisonous, call the ASPCA Animal Poison Control Center hotline 24 hours a day, seven days a week, at 888-426-4435, for a fee of $65 per case.
 Be prepared with the name of the poison you believe they have ingested to get accurate advice.

-If you are worried about toxicity levels, try using natural cleaning solutions such as or vinegar or Seven Generations.
+If you are worried about toxicity levels, try using natural cleaning solutions such as vinegar or Seven Generations products.

-Come in and check out our wide selection of cleaners, and ask our staff for any advice you need!
+Come in or look around on our website and check out our wide selection of cleaners, and ask our staff for any advice you need!